Wahgew/TCSS-491-Animation/README.md

 4. Find an original sprite sheet.
 Use Google to find a fun sprite sheet to animate by using search terms like “robot sprite sheet” or “dragon sprite sheet”.
-You can find many helpful resources, although finding good resources that can be used to produce high quality animations can be time consuming.
+You can find many helpful resources, although finding good resources that can be used to produce high-quality animations can be time-consuming.

 5. Animate the sprite sheet.
 Use the Asset Manager to load the sprite sheet into memory.
 Then create an entity with an update() and draw() method and add it to the Game Engine.
 Finally,